- Natalie Dressler

 In order for change to happen, the frontal lobes of our brain need to be on-line so that our brain can make sense of what happened and know that we are now safe and not in that same past situation.

-By working with the body sensations and finding ways to release and reduce the feelings that come up, clients often start to notice relief from their symptoms and distress.
-If you're interested in working this way to treat your symptoms, sensorimotor psychotherapy can be a great option.
+By working with the body's sensations and finding ways to listen to and be with each sensation, clients often start to notice relief from their symptoms and distress.
+If you're interested in working this way to treat your symptoms, sensorimotor psychotherapy combined with parts work (IFS) can be helpful.